Harnessing Ireland’s offshore wind opportunity

 wind turbine

 Determined the industry’s scaling needs.
-As part of this, we assessed the suitability of 16 ports to build wind farms in Irish ports.
+As part of this, we assessed the suitability of 16 ports to build wind farms.

 local